Seahawks make playoff pursuit even more difficult by losing to Chargers

 “We haven’t had to deal with much adversity over the last few weeks, and we had to deal with some (Sunday),” offensive lineman Duane Brown said.
 “Guys responded, and we almost had a chance to win at the end.
 We’ve just got to go back to the drawing board, see what we can fix.
 We still have a lot of confidence in ourselves.
 We have a lot of football to play this season.
 No bigger game than next week.
 Looking forward to it.”

 The last time the Seahawks played the Rams, it bordered on a transformational game, even though they suffered a tough 33-31 loss.
-Even in defeat, they came away convinced they were on the right track – a sense that only grew with convincing wins over the Raiders and Lions.
+Even in defeat, they came away convinced they were on the right track – a sense that only grew with convincing victories over the Raiders and Lions.
 But it’s also true the Seahawks still don’t have a win over a team that’s currently .500 or better.

-“I like how much we’ve grown, especially with a lot of the young guys stepping in and playing for us,” veteran linebacker Bobby Wagner said.

 Clark added that the first half has been about the Seahawks establishing their identity.